-Most doctor’s offices and clinics require your parent or guardian to sign paperwork (you might hear this called “parental consent”) to get birth control.
-Some doctor’s offices and clinics provide birth control without parental consent.
-You can find a clinic here.
+Most doctor’s offices and centers require your parent or guardian to sign paperwork (you might hear this called “parental consent”) to get birth control.
+Some doctor’s offices and centers provide birth control without parental consent.
+You can find a center here.

 If your doctor or health care provider does require parental consent, we know it can be scary to talk to your parent or guardian about sex.
 A lot of parents are open to talking about it though, especially when you show them you are trying to be responsible.
 Remember, sex is healthy and normal, and your parents or guardians were young once, too!

 If you’ve decided to participate in sexual activity, you should talk to your partner about birth control.

 How do you put on an external condom?

 First, condoms do expire, so check the expiration date on the wrapper or box first!
 Make sure there aren't holes in the packaging before opening a condom.
 You should be able to feel a little air bubble when you squeeze the wrapper, and that means no holes.
 Then: